-There are several primary reasons that product repair may be needed or pursued (Mashhadi et al. 2016; Woidasky and Cetinkaya 2021): address damage to a product that occurred as a result of an unexpected event, such as impact or fall (e.g., a “” event); address damage resulting from general, continuous wear-and-tear that occurs over time (e.g., “”); or the repair may be undertaken in advance of any damage, in order to prevent or mitigate the risks associated with a hazard or fatigue situation, through regular or scheduled maintenance actions (e.g., “”).
+There are several primary reasons that product repair may be needed or pursued (Mashhadi et al. 2016; Woidasky and Cetinkaya 2021): Repair may be needed to address damage to a product that occurred as a result of an unexpected event, such as impact or fall (e.g., a “hazard” event); Repair may be needed to address damage resulting from general, continuous wear-and-tear that occurs over time (e.g., “fatigue”); or, the repair may be undertaken in advance of any damage, in order to prevent or mitigate the risks associated with a hazard or fatigue situation, through regular or scheduled maintenance actions (e.g., “scheduled”).
 Examples of the latter include an automated indicator light on a vehicle’s dashboard that triggers preventative maintenance to replace an air filter.
 Depending on the reason for the repair (e.g., due to hazard, fatigue, or scheduled), the timing of the repair event will be different: Repairs that are motivated by damage resulting from wear-and-tear typically occur relatively later in the product’s service life, i.e., multiple months, or even years after purchase.
-In contrast, a hazard event, such as a product being dropped and damaged, can occur at any time – whether a few moments after purchase, or years later.
+In contrast, a hazard event, such as a product being dropped and damaged, can occur at any time – whether a few moments after purchase, or many years later.
 While the nature of the damage may be predictable (e.g., a smartphone screen crack), the time at which the repair is needed is unpredictable (e.g., when the smartphone is dropped).
 Finally, scheduled maintenance and repair activities may be expected or planned to occur at regular intervals that are anticipated by both the owner and the producer, such as vehicle oil changes, virus scans in electronic devices, and even the seasonal removal of dead leaves from rooftop gutters.

 “Time” relates to, and can influence stakeholders’ willingness and ability to engage in repair, as well as the performance of repair activities.
-And yet, ‘time’ remains an implied, but never thoroughly explored element of the existing literature on barrier and facilitators of repair (Lopez Davila 2021; Svensson-Hoglund et al. 2021).
+And yet, ‘time’ remains an implied, but never thoroughly explored element of the existing literature on barriers and facilitators of upscaling repair (Lopez Davila 2021; Svensson-Hoglund et al. 2021).
 Accordingly, we posit that the effectiveness of the solutions currently presented in circular economy literature and literature regarding barriers to repair will depend on whether implementation actually alleviates the barrier at the ‘time’ that it is experienced, and if it is alleviated for the particular stakeholder experiencing that barrier.
 This exploration is scoped to the act of repair as a sequence of activities and decisions in which key stakeholders influence, and/or, are engaged, and accordingly maintains a high-level, non-sector-specific view of the repair process.
 We explore the range and nature of time-related elements of repair, including the product life cycle stages and stakeholder locus of control.